How To Raise Respectful Boys

-You can take inspiration from these examples to come with your own phrases for other such instances, in your daily conversations.
+You can take inspiration from these examples to come up with your own phrases in such daily conversations.
 The main idea here is to not divide human qualities, e.g. bravery, sincerity, building muscles, etc. by gender.
 This will help your son learn that there's nothing wrong with boys being emotional or, girls being assertive.

 More For You

 More for you

 How To Raise Happy Children: For A Better ...